Select Page

 • Sam shared that he celebrated his 32nd birthday on October 23

-This formula makes it incredibly easy to reference in the future and find exactly what you need.
-Speaking of which, I recommend saving this information somewhere secure and easy-to-reference.
+This formula of Meeting Debriefs makes it incredibly easy to reference in the future and find exactly what you need.
+Speaking of which, we recommend saving this information somewhere secure and easy to reference.
 If you use a contact management solution like Contactually or FullContact, just add it to the contact’s profile.

 Tip #3: Dictate Your Debrief

-If you feel like you won’t have time to type it into your phone or computer, no problem: Consider dictating your debriefs instead.
+If you feel like you won’t have time to type it into your phone or computer, no problem: Consider dictating your Meeting Debriefs instead.
 Simply use your phone to record a verbal debrief.
 Here’s what it might sound like:

 You could dictate that entire thing in 30 seconds or less; you could even do it on the way to your next meeting.
-Then, once you have time at the end of the day, you can sit down and process your debriefs.
+Then, once you have time at the end of the day, you can sit down and process your Meeting Debriefs.

-Or even better: If you work with an assistant, have them use your debriefs to automatically update contact profiles.
+Or even better: If you work with an assistant, have them use your meeting debriefs to update contact profiles automatically.

 Meeting Debriefs in Action